apache/jmeter/gradle.md

       # The resulting files are placed under build/publications folder
       gw generatePom

-* Release artifacts
+## Release artifacts

       # Builds ZIP and TGZ artifacts for the release
       gw :src:dist:assemble

-* Signing
+## Signing

-It is implemented via https://docs.gradle.org/5.2.1/userguide/signing_plugin.html, so it is done automatically provided credentials are specified via https://docs.gradle.org/5.2.1/userguide/signing_plugin.html#sec:signatory_credentials
+It is implemented via [gradle signing plugin](https://docs.gradle.org/5.2.1/userguide/signing_plugin.html), so it is done automatically provided credentials are specified via [signatory credentials](https://docs.gradle.org/5.2.1/userguide/signing_plugin.html#sec:signatory_credentials)

       # Signs all the artifacts of the current module (see results in build/**/*.asc
       gw sign
-      # Note: signing is performed as a part of "release artifact build"
-      # so it will be performed with gw :src:dist:assemble
+> **Note:** signing is performed as a part of *release artifact build* so it will be performed with `gw :src:dist:assemble`

-* Releasing
+## Releasing

       # Builds the project, pushes artifacts to svn://.../dev, stages artifacts to Nexus staging repository
-      # Note: it uses https://github.com/vlsi/asflike-release-environment, so it does not alter public repositories
       gw prepareVote -Prc=1 -Pasf

+> **Note:** The above step uses [an asf-like release environment](https://github.com/vlsi/asflike-release-environment), so it does not alter public repositories

       # Prepare another release candidate
       gw prepareVote -Prc=2 -Pasf